TimmMcla/AutomationProject/README.md

             Browser = chrome

-## Areas to improve:
+## Improvements coming soon:
- - Extract the hardcoded setup values to an external file.
+ - Extract the hardcoded setup values to a base configuration file.
  - Incorporate openpyxl and extract all test data to spreadsheets.
  - Have the page objects handle the driver instance so that the step definitions are easily readable.
  - Finish the test cases and have it complete the scenario runs.